Is this an iPhone moment for eIDs?

 Why do I say that?

-The impact of developments like this, plus the proliferation of eIDs, is going to be huge on businesses who use age and ID verification in their KYC/AML processes.
+The impact of developments like this, plus the proliferation of eIDs, is going to be huge on businesses that use age and ID verification in their KYC/AML processes.
 The impact on information exchange security, identity theft and business process automation will be huge!

 Of course, it’s not going to be simple.

-While the user experience for eIDs and wallets is great, businesses generally lack the infrastructure to enable adoption of those tools into their processes.
+While the user experience for eIDs and wallets is great, businesses generally lack the infrastructure to enable the adoption of those tools into their processes.
 The KYC landscape has evolved to be incredibly fragmented, with:

-• Multiple vendors
+- Multiple vendors

-• Multiple governments adding government-issued eIDs
+- Multiple governments are adding government-issued eIDs

-• Multiple regulatory requirements across industries and geographies
+- Multiple regulatory requirements across industries and geographies

 And this is before we get into other challenges: AI-fraud, in the form of synthetic identities and deepfakes.